Borová (Svitavy District): Sights

 The most valuable monument of Borová is the Church of Saint Margaret.
 It was founded by the Benedictines in the 14th century.
 Originally a Gothic structure, it was rebuilt and expanded in the 17th and 18th centuries.
 It has a bell tower with a wooden upper floor.
 Next to the church is a late Renaissance ossuary.

 There are two other churches in Borová: the Church of Saint Catherine in the upper part of Borová, whose origin also dates back to the 14th century, and the Evangelical church from the 18th century.

-In Borová there are several valuable examples of regional folk architecture (so-called "Polička type").
+In Borová there are several well-preserved examples of regional folk architecture (so-called "Polička type").